AustralianBioCommons/how_to_findable_citable_software/pages/09_cite.md

 ---

-{% include callout.html type="important" content="Help support a culture of recognition by citing the software that you use, according to the citation instructions of the software creators." %}
+**Help support a culture of recognition by citing the software that you use, according to the citation instructions of the software creators.**

 ## How?